 OpenAI’s revenue trajectory is genuinely impressive:

 Monthly revenue has reached $2 billion.
-Business subscriptions and API usage drive the majority of revenue, with ChatGPT’s consumer subscription (200 million+ weekly users) providing the consumer base.
+Business subscriptions and API usage drive the majority of revenue, with ChatGPT’s consumer subscription (900 million+ weekly users as of early 2026) providing the consumer base.

 But revenue is not profit.
 OpenAI does not expect to reach breakeven until 2030 according to internal projections.
-Annual cash burn is projected to reach $57 billion by 2027.
+Annual cash burn is projected to reach $57 billion by 2027, with total cash burn through 2030 now estimated at $665 billion.
 The company’s compute costs — training and running frontier models on hundreds of thousands of GPUs — scale faster than revenue.
+This GPU dependency is one reason every major hyperscaler is now building custom AI chips to reduce inference costs.

 This creates a paradox: OpenAI needs to keep raising capital to stay operational, but each raise increases the valuation that must eventually be justified by actual earnings.
 At $852 billion, OpenAI would need to generate profits comparable to the world’s most valuable companies — and it currently generates none.